F-Tahir/ObjectTracker-Hons/README.md

 - [ ] Add a settings pane in main screen, allowing user to set default tracking mode and overlay color
     - [ ] Read from the persistent settings to change to the user-set tracking mode/overlay color each time app is run
 - [ ] Generally clean up UI (especially main screen)
+- [ ] Allow application to record in both landscape and portrait orientation

 ## Project Summary